httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 Expect-CT host and their validation statuses.
 The value is provided as an array of JSON objects.
 The SCTs may appear in any order.
 Each JSON object in the array has the following keys:
-  * The "sct" key, with a value as defined in Section 4.1 of RFC 6962 {{!RFC6962}}.
+  * The "sct" key, with a value as defined in Section 4.6 of
+    {{!I-D.ietf-trans-rfc6962-bis}}.
-  * The "status" key, with a string value that the UA MUST set to one of the following values: "unknown" (indicating that the UA does not have or does not trust the public key of the log from which the SCT was issued), "valid" (indicating that the UA successfully validated the SCT as described in Section 5.2 of {{!RFC6962}}), or "invalid" (indicating that the SCT validation failed because of, e.g., a bad signature).
+  * The "status" key, with a string value that the UA MUST set to one of the following values: "unknown" (indicating that the UA does not have or does not trust the public key of the log from which the SCT was issued), "valid" (indicating that the UA successfully validated the SCT as described in Section 8.2.3 of {{!I-D.ietf-trans-rfc6962-bis}}), or "invalid" (indicating that the SCT validation failed because of, e.g., a bad signature).
-  * The "source" key, with a string value that indicates from where the UA obtained the SCT, as defined in Section 3.3 of {{!RFC6962}}.
+  * The "source" key, with a string value that indicates from where the UA obtained the SCT, as defined in Section 6 of
+    {{!I-D.ietf-trans-rfc6962-bis}}.
 The UA MUST set the value to one of "tls-extension", "ocsp", or "embedded".

 ## Sending a violation report